 <?php and ends with

-Now will talk about PHP syntax.
+Now we will talk about PHP syntax.
 PHP has some defined syntax that every developer must have to use while defining codes.
 The most basic syntax discussed in the below sections:

 1. Start tag & End tag in PHP

-By default inside a PHP file the codes start with a specific tag and in the same way, ends with a specific tag.
+By default inside a PHP file the codes start with a specific tag and in the same way, end with a specific tag.
 But for PHP scripting language the used tag can vary means you have some option to use this code.
 Let’s talk about that.